edsoncelio/loki/docs/sources/send-data/fluentd/_index.md

 All requests sent to Loki, a multi-tenant log storage platform, must include a tenant.
 For some installations the tenant will be set automatically by an authenticating proxy.
 Otherwise you can define a tenant to be passed through.
 The tenant can be any string value.

 The tenant field also supports placeholders, allowing it to dynamically change based on tag and record fields.
 Each placeholder must be added as a buffer chunk key.
-The following is an example of setting the tenant based on a Kubernetes pod label:
+The following is an example of setting the tenant based on a Kubernetes Pod label:

 ```conf
 <match **>